 To prepare for potential disaster, you first will need to identify the business features you most need to protect, which leads most companies to examine their cybersecurity protection.

-Leaders need to focus on the applications and equipment that enable their employees to serve customers and generate revenue, Fricke said, and that may involve computers or cloud-based software.
+Leaders need to focus on the applications and equipment that enable their employees to serve customers and generate revenue, Keener said, and that may involve computers or cloud-based software.
 If your company relies on cloud applications, he suggested you explore how resilient and available those systems are wherever they're hosted, look at your contracts with providers to see what they're obligated to provide in terms of availability and negotiate the terms if necessary.

 As part of crisis planning, businesses need to build in redundancy so they can continue to serve customers, especially online.
 This step includes backing up data and any operational processes you may need to maintain operations.

 For example, companies need to secure and back up their critical data to avoid losing access in ransomware or other cyberattacks.
-Cyber criminals, Fricke noted, "are attempting to subvert the availability of that data, especially during crisis situations."
+Cyber criminals, Keener noted, "are attempting to subvert the availability of that data, especially during crisis situations."

 Your business should have clean, offline backup versions that are not accessible in the same way as your primary data, he explained.
 “It's one thing to say I've got all my data in the cloud, but if it's a single database, it could be accessible to ransomware," he said.
 “You want a separate, secure backup of all your business data, along with tested plans that show recovery or failover is viable."